freshbrewedweb/freshbrewedweb.github.io/_posts/2017-07-20-practical-color-schemes.md

 Creating a color scheme for your new brand can be a daunting process if you're going the DIY route.
 Color theory?
 Color psychology?
 Brand recognition?
 There's a lot to think about for such a straight forward task.
 Traditionally this was left up to a branding agency that would provide you with the final color palette and some documentation on its reasoning and how you should use it.
 But that's expensive, and I guarantee you if you're a new business, it's not necessary and can be simplified a whole lot.

 ## Branding and Color Schemes
 In most big branding guides, you'll get a handful of colors that create your brand, but only if you use them consistently.
-If your brand consists of 3 colors, it can drastically change itself depending on how you use those colors.
+If your brand consists of 5 distinct colors, it can drastically change itself depending on how you use those colors.
+Which one will get the most use?
+In what context to use a specific color?
+These are important questions to know the answers.
 This is the mistake I see a lot of DIY branders making when trying to create a branded design for their website.
+They grab a color palette and almost randomly start using the colors.

 Luckily, websites are actually a pretty consistent medium and how you use those colors can be broken down to a very straight forward process.